EURO 2020: Who has qualified? Who can still qualify?

 Matchday 8: Monday – France v Turkey, Iceland v Andorra, Moldova v Albania

-• Turkey: will qualify if they win and Iceland do not, or if they draw and Iceland lose
+• Turkey: will qualify if they beat France and Iceland do not beat Andorra, or if they draw and Iceland lose

-• France: will qualify with win, or if they draw and Iceland do not win, or if they lose, Iceland also lose and Albania fail to win
+• France: will qualify if they beat Turkey, or if they draw and Iceland do beat Andorra, or if they lose, Iceland also lose and Albania fail to beat Moldova

-• Iceland: will be out of contention if they lose and Turkey avoid defeat
+• Iceland: will be out of contention in the group if they lose to Andorra and Turkey avoid defeat against France; in play-offs as it stands

-• Albania: will be out of contention if they do not win, or if France avoid defeat
+• Albania: will be out of contention in the group if they do not beat Moldova, or if France avoid defeat against Turkey

 Group I